ualbertalib/cwrc_preservation/README.md

        status =
           if 'x' then needs preservation
-           else if 'd' then not present within CWRC else if 'x' then Swift object is of zero size else '' then ok
+           else if 'd' then not present within CWRC else if 's' then Swift object is of zero size else '' then ok
 ```